Amir Hetsroni: Political opinions and controversies

-In 2014, he described the Israeli war in Gaza as a massacre, and in 2015 he blamed Mizrahi Jews in the victory of the right wing in the parliamentary elections, adding that these Jews should have stayed in their homeland.
-This brought about public outcry and demands to interrogate Hetsroni for spreading racism and hate speech.
-Further demands came in 2016, when Hetsroni desecrated the national flag by posting a picture in which he uses the flag to mop the floor at his house and in 2017 when he posted a picture of himself smiling on the graves of soldiers saying that they were "idiots who did not know how to avoid the draft".
+Further demands for a police investigation came in 2016, when Hetsroni desecrated the Israeli flag by posting a picture in which he uses the flag to mop the floor at his house and in 2017 when he posted a picture of himself smiling on the graves of soldiers saying that they were "idiots who did not know how to avoid the draft".

 Israel's attorney general dismissed all the claims to put Hetsroni on trial, stipulating that his words fall within the perimeter of free speech.
 In 2018, Rabbi Meir Mazuz called Hetsroni an "incarnation of the devil".
 Hetsroni himself announced that he is "no longer Jewish".